gromacs/gromacs/docs/user-guide/mdp-options.rst

       At distances beyond :mdp:`pull-coord1-init` a harmonic potential is applied, otherwise no potential is applied.

+   .. mdp-value:: external-potential

+      An external potential that needs to be provided by another module.

 .. mdp:: pull-coord1-geometry

    .. mdp-value:: distance